marcingastol/git-in-gear/README.md

 ## 💻 Lab 01 - VS Code & Git Setup

 In this lab, you'll familiarize yourself with the VS Code interface and perform initial Git setup.
-This includes creating your first local repository and linking it to your GitHub account.
+This includes creating your first local repository and linking it to your Azure devops project account.

 [Lab 01 - VS Code & Git Setup](./lab-01/README.md)